jr-chapman/foreign-object-anomaly-detection/README.md

 - See [here](https://www.python.org/downloads/) for assistance installing Python
 - See [here](https://www.anaconda.com/download) for assistance installing Anaconda

 Use the following commands to set up the Conda environment.
-All the Python packages, their dependencies and versions required to execute this framework are installed with the Conda environment through the _environment.yml_ file.
+All the Python packages, their dependencies and versions required to execute this framework are installed with the Conda environment through the [_environment.yml_](https://github.com/jr-chapman/foreign-object-anomaly-detection/blob/main/environment.yml) file.
 ```
-conda create –-name -f environment.yml
+conda env create -f environment.yml
 conda activate foreign-object-anomaly-detection
 ```
-If you wish to rename the Conda environment, change the name specified in the _environment.yml_ file.
+If you wish to rename the Conda environment, change the name specified in the [_environment.yml_](https://github.com/jr-chapman/foreign-object-anomaly-detection/blob/main/environment.yml) file.

 ### Step 3: Download the PadChest Dataset
 The PadChest dataset published by Bustos et al. can be downloaded from this link: [https://bimcv.cipf.es/bimcv-projects/padchest/](https://bimcv.cipf.es/bimcv-projects/padchest/).